-My recent blog posts on websites hosted by, for example, the American Psychological Association, the Journal of Advanced Nursing, and the Sexual Health Research Network are below.
+A selection of blog posts I have written for various sources including the American Psychological Association, the Journal of Advanced Nursing, and the Sexual Health Research Network are below.
 Click on the titles for more information.
-Get in touch if you have an idea for a blog post that I can help you with.
+And get in touch if you have an idea for a blog post that I can help you with.

 Are you guilty of positive ageism?

 Exploring the less well known side of ageism: positive ageism.
-Published on the American Psychological Association’s website ‘Psychology Benefits Society’ to coincide with the 2016 International Day of Older Persons
+This was published on the American Psychological Association’s website ‘Psychology Benefits Society’ to coincide with the International Day of Older Persons 2016

 Old age and sexual assault: An invisible and silent issue

-This post on the sexual assault of older women was published in the Journal of Advanced Nursing’s interactive blog, which was launched to mark the 16 Days of Activism against Gender-Based Violence (December 2015)
+My post on the sexual assault of older women was published on the Journal of Advanced Nursing’s interactive blog, which was launched to mark 16 Days of Activism against Gender-Based Violence 2015

 The secret sex lives of older people that can make us rethink our idea of intimacy